Mary McLeod Bethune, Educator

-The first document represents a portion of an interview with Mary McLeod Bethune conducted in 1939 or 1940 by Fisk University president Charles S. Johnson, and collected by Daniel M. Williams.
+These documents relate to an interview with Mary McLeod Bethune conducted in 1939 or 1940 by Fisk University's president, Charles S. Johnson, and collected by Daniel M. Williams.

 Williams appears to have used the interview conducted by Johnson as the basis for a series of questions to Bethune.
 Williams questioned Bethune about her feelings and recollections on a variety of subjects, including race relations, education, her childhood and personal relationships.
 This was part of an ongoing discussion with Bethune regarding the planned biography.
 In the document, Williams mentions that he will enclose a chapter of the book.